 When Human Spirit Takes Over…..

-Hellen Keller says, "No pessimist ever discovered the secret of the stars or sailed to an uncharted land ...
-Life is either a daring adventure or it is nothing. .....We could never learn to be brave and patient if there were only joy in the world."
+Hellen Keller says, "No pessimist has ever discovered the secret of the stars or sailed to an uncharted land ...
+Life is either a daring adventure, or it is nothing. .....We could never learn to be brave and patient if there were only joy in the world."

 One thing is pretty much clear about the human spirit that it is thirsty, curious, eager to discover something.
-It has a deep quest to understand something, to search for something, to conquer something.
+It has an eternal quest to understand something, to search for something, to conquer something.
 Sometimes this quest is foolish!
-Sometimes it is adamant and sometimes it is indomitable!
+Sometimes it is adamant, and sometimes it is indomitable!

 Three months passed with no further success.
-Pollard realized that the Atlantic Ocean held no sighting of whales.
+Pollard realized that there was no hope of sighting of whales at the Atlantic Ocean.
 The Essex sailed past Cape Horn to the Pacific, hoping for better luck in catching one.
 In the Atacama, the officers met a Spanish captain, who told them that his crew found the bountiful "Offshore Grounds" 2,000 miles to the west, but claimed that a vengeful "white whale" destroyed his ship, killing six of his men.
-Disbelieving the story, Pollard and his crew led the expedition to west.
+Disbelieving the story, Pollard and his crew led the expedition to the west.

 Then again, the ship felt something.
 It was the same huge white whale, twenty feet away from their ship.
 Before anyone understood anything, it attacked the crew & destroyed the ship like never before.
 The attack was so furious & forceful, that ship was destroyed like a toy in seconds.
 All of them fell apart.
 The whale staved the ship in half, killing two men.
 The ship started sinking.
-There was no other way but to jump into the ocean in order to save the life.
-Captain & his crew somehow became successful to fetch three whaling boats intact.
+There was no other way but to jump into the ocean in order to save a life.
+Captain & his crew somehow became successful in fetching three whaling boats intact.

 Ahead was the real misfortune!
 The crew abandoned the sinking Essex.
 They saved themselves with the three whaling boats.
-Now they must have to sail hundreds of miles to reach to shore with very limited supplies.
-The whale followed and attacked again, but they escaped to the tiny Island.
+Now they must have to sail hundreds of miles to reach to shore with minimal supplies.
+The whale followed and attacked again, but they escaped to the tiny island.
 While gathering food, they discovered the corpses of earlier castaways and concluded that the crew would soon die on the island before another ship passes by.
 Four men decided to stay, while the rest decided to sail again on the boats with hopes to find the land.
-Soon after, one of the men died in the journey.
+Soon after, one of the men died on the journey.
 The remaining crew members reluctantly decided to cannibalize him.